Emily Brady, Director

 Jessica Howell, Associate Director

 Jessica Howell is Associate Professor of English at Texas A&M University.
 She completed a PhD in English at University of California, Davis, and a postdoctoral research fellowship at the Centre for Humanities and Health, King’s College London.
 Her first monograph, Exploring Victorian Travel Literature: Disease, Race and Climate, was published in 2014 by Edinburgh UP, and her forthcoming book is titled Malaria and Victorian Fictions of Empire (Cambridge UP, 2018).
 Dr. Howell teaches courses in Victorian literature, literature and medicine, the Health Humanities, and women’s travel writing.
 She also has led a Summer Scholars program on “Epidemics in Literature/ Literature as Epidemic.”
 Dr. Howell convenes the Health Humanities Seminar at the Glasscock Center and the T3 group on “Global Health and the Humanities.”

 Amanda N. Dusek, Program Coordinator

 305C Glasscock Building

-As the Administrative Coordinator for the Center, Amanda communicates with all of our featured speakers to coordinate their travel, lodging, and payment.
-She also works closely with the convenors of our 20+ Working Groups to assist in the organization of their events, meetings, and budgets.
+As the Program Coordinator for the Center, Amanda communicates with all of our featured speakers to coordinate their travel, lodging, and payment.
+She works closely with the conveners of our 20+ Working Groups to assist in the organization of their events, meetings, and budgets.
+Amanda also coordinates publicity with the College Communications team.
 Additionally, she communicates with and assists the Business Administrator with financial matters and expense tracking.